 If you’re planning a trip to Dubrovnik, step away from the city-centre apartments and self-contained resorts and choose lovely Cavtat.
 A destination in its own right, Cavtat has everything you could want from a Croatian vacation, with easy access to Dubrovnik.
-Here’s everything you need to know about visiting Cavtat, with tips for getting around, things to do in Cavtat and day trip ideas.
+Here’s everything you need to know about visiting Cavtat, with tips for getting around, things to do in Cavtat, the best hotels in Cavtat and day trip ideas.

 Where is Cavtat?

 Cavtat is a small town at the southern tip of Croatia, 13 miles south of Dubrovnik and 14 miles from the border with Montenegro.
 The town is set on a horseshoe-shaped bay, defined by two long peninsulas covered in pine forests with the port and a tree-lined promenade in between.
 Full of charm, with some of the best sunsets in the Med, Cavtat is a wonderful place to stay and the perfect base for Dubrovnik.